A-H-Vu/eLoki2/sphinx-docs/source/internals/main.rst

     }

-The setup for the scraping module is similar to the runscript module checking the client in lines 202-209 adn then extractign and setting the various variables used by the scraping module before starting it.
+The setup for the scraping module is similar to the runscript module checking the client in lines 261-268 and then extracting and setting the various variables used by the scraping module before starting it.

 Setup Capture Module
 --------------------

 .. code-block:: java
-    :lineno-start: 236
+    :lineno-start: 295

     else if(res.getBoolean("capture")!=null) {
         //Usual client checks